Advocacy update: biodiversity and having your say on key consultations

 • This factsheet (PDF, 1.9MB) provides a high-level explanation of the main areas of consultation.

-• To help us better understand the range of farmer views please complete this survey by 21 July 2023.
+• To help us better understand the range of farmer views please complete the survey by 21 July 2023.

 How to make a submission